Top 10 PostHog Alternatives in 2026

 💲 Pricing

-FullStory's free plan provides a base number of session recordings.
+FullStory's free plan includes 30,000 monthly sessions with 12 months of data retention.
 Business, Advanced, and Enterprise plans are available with a 14-day free trial on the Business tier.
 Contact FullStory for pricing on paid plans.

 6. LogRocket